swissquote/crafty/docs/05_Packages/05_crafty-preset-typescript/TypeScript_Features.md

 ### Union types

-Due to the very nature of JavaScript, your code can receive parameters that are sometimes a string and sometimes an object.
+Due to the nature of JavaScript, your code can receive parameters that are sometimes a string and sometimes an object.

 Union types come to the rescue :